LCPU Nature Definition (2022)

 Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archaeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.

 Processing of the captured image, by cropping, exposure adjustment, colour correction, noise minimisation, dodging/burning, HDR, focus stacking and sharpening, is allowed.
-Cloning of image defects and distractions, including overlapping elements, are permitted when these do not distort the truth of the photographic statement.
+Cloning of image defects and minor distractions, including overlapping elements, are permitted when these do not distort the truth of the photographic statement.

-Images entered as Nature can have geologic formations, weather phenomena, and extant organisms as the primary subject matter.
+Images entered as Nature can have landscape, geologic formations, weather phenomena, and extant organisms as the primary subject matter.
 This includes images taken with the subjects in controlled conditions, such as zoos, game farms, botanical gardens, aquariums and any enclosure where the subjects are totally dependent on man for food.

 New eligibility rules for nature images in PAGB competitions from 2020